SelecTree: Tree Detail

 Leaves Ovate to Deeply Lobed, Green, Golden or Yellow or Orange, Partly Deciduous.

-Flowers Inconspicuous.
-Green.
+Flowers Inconspicuous. green.
 Flowers in Spring.
 Has either male or female reproductive parts (dioecious).
 Trees may be sold as male or female.

 Orange or Red Drupe, Small (0.25 - 0.50 inches), fruiting in Winter or Summer.